abe-winter/abe-winter.github.io/_posts/2019-10-27-versioning.md

 Whole-version upgrades like this are big, scary, bad for consumers and bad for developers.
 All else being equal, upgrades are risky and bad generally.
 They can be expensive.
 And apple is the only party benefiting doing them so often, because after enough of them apple gets to sell me a new laptop.

 The most important users of a platform are developers; once they replatform, even if only in their hearts, it's only a matter of time before the users follow.
-This is one of the ways that apple beat windows in the corporate market -- developers switch to mac because it was closer to linux, and eventually the business side followed.
+This is one of the ways that apple beat windows in the corporate market -- developers switched to mac because it was closer to linux, and eventually the business side followed.

 ## Cadence, innovation & incentives